How to Decrease Homeowner Callbacks

 - Choose the right subcontractors.
 Just because you are committed to implementing strong building science practices doesn’t mean your subcontractors are.
-Without the right subcontractors, your goal may not be achieved.
+Without the right subcontractors, your goal might not be achieved.
 Take a look at your subs.
 Are they properly trained on building science?
 (DeVere Insulation is up to date on today’s building science.)

 - Insulate and air seal.
 The building envelope is the most important part of an energy-efficient home.
 A sound investment, air sealing and insulating will create a more comfortable interior for residents and decrease builder callbacks.
 When properly done, air sealing and insulating will last for the lifetime of the home.
 We recommend builders follow RESNET Grade One Installation practices.

 - Choose proper HVAC.
 When the home’s envelope is properly insulated and air sealed, a smaller HVAC system will suffice.
 In fact, an oversized HVAC system or improper ductwork can dramatically impact airflow and resident comfort.
 By simply reducing the amount of conditioned air needed through a tight building envelope, a homeowner can save money and be more comfortable.
 Pretty simple.

 - Ongoing evaluation.
 There are many pieces involved in the construction process.
 To ensure a home is maintaining a high level of energy efficiency, it’s important to perform blower door and other diagnostic tests throughout the construction process.
 When evaluating your subcontractor team, be sure it includes a qualified HERS rater.
 And be sure they are involved throughout the building process.

 Installing good quality insulation with proper techniques is the single best way to build a high-performing home.
 Proper installation and testing will result in a more efficient home, more comfortable homeowners and fewer callbacks.